Singh-Lab/InteracDome/README.md

 python interacdome_webserver.py --pfam_path <path_to_hmms> --webserver
 ```

+---

+*NOTE: The following scripts run optional steps.*

+### Generating lists of domain-ligand pairs and propensities that pass certain thresholds

-You can also create lists of domains and binding propensities that pass different cutoffs by running the following:
+You can create lists of domains and binding propensities that pass different cutoffs by running the following:

 ```bash
 python interacdome_webserver.py --pfam_path <path_to_hmms>